It's National Rainier Cherry Day.

 Prain was sent to Calcutta in 1887 to be the curator of the herbarium.
-He researched Indian hemp, followed by other crops like wheat, mustards, pulses and indigo for the Bengal government.
-Prain's most important work involved Cinchona plantations.
-The bark of cinchona trees contains quinine which is used to treat malaria.
-In Prain's obituary, it said that he set up a system to send every village in India quinine through the local post offices thereby saving unnumbered lives.
+He researched Indian hemp, followed by other crops like wheat, mustard, pulses, and indigo for the Bengal government.
+Prain's most crucial work involved Cinchona plantations.
+The bark of cinchona trees contains quinine, which is used to treat malaria.
+In Prain's obituary, it said that he set up a system to send every village in India quinine through the local post offices, thereby saving unnumbered lives.

-Prain's biggest professional challenge at Kew came not from a plant, but a person.
-William Purdom was a sub-foreman at Kew and he was passionate about making sure that the garden staff was being treated fairly.
+Prain's most significant professional challenge at Kew came not from a plant, but a person.
+William Purdom was a sub-foreman at Kew, and he was passionate about making sure that the garden staff was being treated fairly.

-Prain's humble origins gave him a heart for his workers and he did his best to remedy the situation.
+Prain's humble origins gave him a heart for his workers, and he did his best to remedy the situation.
 Despite Prain's reasonable efforts to mediate the situation, Purdom made it personal.
-Prain finally forced the issue basically saying that it was either him or Purdom.
-In a magnanimous gesture, Prain worked to get Purdom a spot on the expedition to China by Harry Veitch and the Arnold Arboretum.
+Prain finally forced the issue, basically saying that it was either him or Purdom.
+In a noble gesture, Prain worked to get Purdom a spot on the expedition to China by Harry Veitch and the Arnold Arboretum.